phillies2k/Hitch/README.md

 your build target can either be empty ( will execute all building tasks ) or one of the following tasks:
 * `resources` - will create non existing resources
 * `modules` - will initialize non existing modules
-* `app` - will rebuild your application index (use with care)
-* `index` will rebuild your `public/index.html` (use with care)
 * `main` - will rebuild your bootstrap file.
 This is necessary to call after every update to resources or modules to ensure everything will be loaded.
+* `all` - executes all task at once (same as calling build with no target given.